1. WE HAVE TERRIBLE FAKE ACCENTS

 This applies to American men more than women, and it's difficult to argue.
 On any given street of any given European town on any given day, I will not be able to compete with the stylish dress of the gents who pass my way.
 While a few decades ago this may not have been the case (I can imagine Don Draper holding his own against an onslaught of silk-suited Florentines), my generation has admittedly opted to dress like overgrown boys, and our T-shirts, baggy jeans, and five o'clock shadows scream "Yank."

 I say kudos to Europe's schools for instilling in their citizenry the ability to understand the difference between Bill Clinton and George Clinton.
-Unfortunately, Americans' grasp of European history is often as sketchy as their grasp of geography.
+Unfortunately, Americans' grasp of European and even American history is often as sketchy as their grasp of geography.
 So just know that when you drop a name like Churchill or Garibaldi overseas, you are inviting a conversation in which you may eventually be called upon to remember who sold President Thomas Jefferson the 800,000+ square miles that now comprises all or parts of Arkansas, Missouri, Iowa, Oklahoma, Kansas, Nebraska, Minnesota, North and South Dakota, New Mexico, Texas, Colorado, Montana, Wyoming, and, of course, Louisiana.

 (Psst!
 It was France.)